 Should I come with my partner, or come alone if he or she doesn’t want to come?
-Can I come first for individual therapy and then bring my partner later?
-If my partner doesn’t want to come, is my marriage hopeless?
+Can I come first for individual therapy and then bring my partner to couple therapy later?
+If my partner doesn’t want to come, is my relationship hopeless?

 People often ask to come to therapy alone and bring their partner later.
 This is generally not a good idea and I avoid it for the following reasons.
 Marriage and couple therapy requires different skills and approaches than individual therapy.
 When I am conducting marriage counseling, I am treating your relationship, not either of you individually, with the hope that you will both benefit from the counseling and feel happier as your intimacy improves.